 As a vibrant community of students and academics, the College of Arts and Law is committed to the advancement of academic endeavour, and research degrees are central to this.
-From the PhD, the most advanced and prestigious research degree, to the MA by Research, or the combined taught and research MRes, our courses enable aspiring researchers of any level to develop and apply their knowledge towards the preparation of a piece of research which makes a unique impression in their field of study.
+From the PhD, the most advanced and prestigious research degree, to the MA by Research, or the combined taught and research MRes, our courses enable aspiring researchers of any level to develop and apply their knowledge towards the preparation of a piece of research that makes a unique impression in their field of study.

 Studying with the College of Arts and Law